-Note that if $\kappa(d/2-1)>\gamma-\delta$ (which can be achieved by taking $d$ large enough), then, for any fixed $j\ge 1$, the right hand side tends to zero as $n\to\infty$. \end{lemma} For now, we will focus on showing how Theorem \ref{thm:diam} follows from the above lemma.
+Note that if $\kappa(d/2-1)>\gamma-\delta$ (which can be achieved by taking $d$ large enough), then, for any fixed $j\ge 1$, the right-hand side tends to zero as $n\to\infty$. \end{lemma} For now, we will focus on showing how Theorem \ref{thm:diam} follows from the above lemma.

-\begin{proof}[Proof of Theorem \ref{thm:diam}] Given $\varepsilon>0$, $M>0$, and a large enough $n$, we have that
+\begin{proof}[Proof of Theorem \ref{thm:diam}] Given $\varepsilon>0$ and a large enough $n$, we have that

 Now, for a fixed $d\in \mathbb{N}$ and $\delta < 2\gamma -1$, let $A^{(d)}_j$, for $j \in \{1,2,\dots, (1-\varepsilon)\log_2(n)\}$, be the following event: